akussain/showimdb/README.md

 Google Chrome extension that shows IMDb page of the movie.
 You have two options:
  · Submit movie title
- · Select movie title using context-menu
+ · Highlight text to the right-click